sanjoydesk/cygniteframework/README.md

 =======
 Hi I am Sanjoy Dey.
 I love to create web applications.
 After enjoying couple of MVC frameworks and nearly 1 years of gained knowledge by creating small MVC, I started creating Cygnite Framework around 2012.
 Cygnite Framework will give you creative experience with expressive performance and user friendly architecture to reduce your development time.

-Cygnite is currently in development stage (Alpha 1.0) and contributions to Cygnite development would be highly appreciated.
+Cygnite is currently in development stage (v1.0.5) and contributions to Cygnite development would be highly appreciated.

 Hope you enjoy the simplicity of Cygnite Framework.